 Because bipolar disorder is a lifelong and recurrent illness, people with the disorder need long-term treatment to maintain control of bipolar symptoms.
 An effective maintenance treatment plan includes medication and psychotherapy for preventing relapse and reducing symptom severity.

 Bipolar disorder can be diagnosed and medications prescribed by people with an M.D. (doctor of medicine).
-Usually, bipolar medications are prescribed by a psychiatrist.
+Usually, a psychiatrist prescribes bipolar medications.
 In some states, clinical psychologists, psychiatric nurse practitioners, and advanced psychiatric nurse specialists can also prescribe medications.
 Check with your state's licensing agency to find out more.
 Not everyone responds to medications in the same way.
-Several different medications may need to be tried before the best course of treatment is found.
+Several medications may need to be tried before the best course of treatment is found.

 Keeping a chart of daily mood symptoms, treatments, sleep patterns, and life events can help the doctor track and treat the illness most effectively.
 Sometimes this is called a daily life chart.
 If a person's symptoms change or if side effects become serious, the doctor may switch or add medications.
-Some of the types of medications generally used to treat bipolar disorder are listed on the next page.
+Some types of medications generally used to treat bipolar disorder are listed on the next page.
 Information on medications can change.
-For the most up to date information on use and side effects contact the U.S. Food and Drug Administration (FDA).
+For the most up-to-date information on use and side effects, contact the U.S. Food and Drug Administration (FDA).

 Mood stabilizing medications are usually the first choice to treat bipolar disorder.
 In general, people with bipolar disorder continue treatment with mood stabilizers for years.
 Except for lithium, many of these medications are anticonvulsants.
 Anticonvulsant medications are usually used to treat seizures, but they also help control moods.
 These medications are commonly used as mood stabilizers in bipolar disorder: